iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 `args = cy.$(":selected")`

-In this case, the default highlight color is blue is used.
+In this case, the default highlight color of blue is used.

 `instance.unhighlight(eles)`